Charli XCX wants to hear fans remix her latest song 'Claws' | NME

 — Charli (@charli_xcx) April 27, 2020

-The song, which was written and recorded in isolation, is now available for download via WeTransfer.
+The stems of the song, which was written and recorded in isolation, are now available for download via WeTransfer.
 Charli XCX ran a similar project with the previously released song, ‘forever’.

 Earlier this month, Charli said she would be writing and recording a new LP, ‘how i’m feeling now’, during lockdown.
 She described the release as being “very indicative of the times”.